Ginger Rogers: 1950–1987: Later career

-Honors

-The Kennedy Center honored Ginger Rogers in December 1992.
-This event, which was shown on television, was somewhat marred when Astaire's widow, Robyn Smith, who permitted clips of Astaire dancing with Rogers to be shown for free at the function itself, was unable to come to terms with CBS Television for broadcast rights to the clips (all previous rights-holders having donated broadcast rights gratis).

-For her contributions to the motion picture industry, Rogers has a star on the Hollywood Walk of Fame at 6772 Hollywood Boulevard.

 Personal life

 Rogers, an only child, maintained a close relationship with her mother, Lela Rogers, throughout her life.
 Lela, a newspaper reporter, scriptwriter, and movie producer, was one of the first women to enlist in the Marine Corps, was a founder of the successful "Hollywood Playhouse" for aspiring actors and actresses on the RKO set, and a founder of the Motion Picture Alliance for the Preservation of American Ideals.
-Rogers was a lifelong member of the Republican Party, who campaigned for Thomas Dewey in the 1944 presidential election, Barry Goldwater in the 1964 presidential election and Ronald Reagan in the 1966 California gubernatorial election.
+Rogers was a lifelong member of the Republican Party and campaigned for Thomas Dewey in the 1944 presidential election, Barry Goldwater in the 1964 presidential election and Ronald Reagan in the 1966 California gubernatorial election.
 She was a strong opponent of Franklin Delano Roosevelt, speaking out against both him and his New Deal proposals.
 She was a member of the Daughters of the American Revolution.

 Rogers and her mother had a very close professional relationship.
 Lela Rogers was credited with pivotal contributions to her daughter's early successes in New York City and in Hollywood, and gave her much assistance in contract negotiations with RKO.
 She also wrote a children's mystery book with her daughter as the central character.

 Marriages

 Rogers married and divorced five times.
 She did not have children.

 On March 29, 1929, Rogers married for the first time at age 17 to her dancing partner Jack Pepper (real name Edward Jackson Culpepper).
 They divorced in 1931, having separated soon after the wedding.
 Rogers dated Mervyn LeRoy in 1932, but they ended the relationship and remained friends until his death in 1987.
 In 1934, she married actor Lew Ayres (1908–96).
-They divorced seven years later.

-In 1943, Rogers married her third husband, Jack Briggs, who was a U.S. Marine.
-They divorced in 1949.
+They divorced six years later in 1940.
+In 1943, Rogers married her third husband, Jack Briggs, who was a U.S. Marine, before divorcing in 1950.
 In 1953, she married Jacques Bergerac, a French actor 16 years her junior, whom she met on a trip to Paris.
 A lawyer in France, he came to Hollywood with her and became an actor.
 They divorced in 1957.
 Her fifth and final husband was director and producer William Marshall.
-They married in 1961 and divorced in 1969, after his bouts with alcohol and the financial collapse of their joint film production company in Jamaica.
+They married in 1961 and divorced in 1970, after his bouts with alcohol and the financial collapse of their joint film production company in Jamaica.